softloud/gjp/README.md

   - “closed” status questions
   - if multiple entries, first and last (see `time_terminal` for type of entry)
+  - these have been filtered to `options` that contain `Yes` or `No`
+  - `opts_n` contains the number of options.
+2 indicates only yes and no, whereas \> 2 indicates conditional
+  - `opts_conditional` indicates if there are more than two options

 Documentation coming, but here’s the dataset in the meantime.